michaelerb/da-workshop/schedule.md

 - 10 – 11am: Guest speaker: Modern data assimilation
 - 11 – 12am: Looking forward – What's next for paleoclimate data assimilation?
 - 12 - 12:15pm: Workshop wrap-up

+*A note about time zones*: Times above are given as Pacific Time.
+Talks will be recorded for later viewing and interactive Hackathon segments can be done as convenient for the participant.
+If possible, hoever, live participation is recommended.